Zimbabwe's Emmerson Mnangagwa sworn in as leader

+Harare, Zimbabwe (CNN)Emmerson Mnangagwa has vowed to be a president for all Zimbabweans at his inauguration ceremony on Friday, during which he also paid tribute to veteran leader Robert Mugabe as his "father" and "mentor."

-Harare, Zimbabwe (CNN)Emmerson Mnangagwa has been sworn in as Zimbabwe's new leader, following Robert Mugabe's resignation this week after nearly four decades of rule.
+Mnangagwa was sworn in as Zimbabwe's interim president, following Mugabe's historic resignation this week after nearly four decades of rule.

+Despite admitting he played a role in Mugabe's demise, Mnangagwa used his first official address to the nation to show respect to Mugabe, whom he said he still personally considered his leader.

+"He led us in our struggle for national independence.
+He assumed responsibility for leadership at a formative and very challenging time," Mnangagwa said, adding later that the nation should "let bygones be bygones."

+The new leader was adorned with a sash before receiving a 21-gun salute, firing of a cannon and a military aircraft fly past, in a colorful ceremony attended by African leaders and other dignitaries to mark the historic moment.

+One supporter told CNN he wanted a new leader to "upgrade" the nation.
+"Mining, farming, education -- what I'm saying, we need to upgrade everything."

-Mnangagwa, the country's former vice president, swore an oath of office to serve as interim president until a leader is elected at the polls next year.
+Mnangagwa will serve as an interim president until a leader is elected at the polls next year.
 He is expected to contest the election as well.

-"I, Emmerson Dambudzo Mnangagwa, swear that as president of the republic of Zimbabwe I will be faithful to Zimbabwe and obey, uphold and defend the constitution and all other laws of Zimbabwe," he said.

-Tens of thousands of people filled the cavernous National Sports Stadium in the capital, Harare, with African leaders and other dignitaries among them to watch the historic moment.

 Known as "The Crocodile" for his political cunning and longevity, Mnangagwa fled the country after Mugabe fired him earlier this month, a dismissal that triggered the political turmoil and an apparent military coup in Harare.

-Mnangagwa returned to Zimbabwe on Wednesday, a day after Mugabe's resignation, and vowed to take the country into a new era of democracy and to rebuild the economy that rotted under Mugabe's decades-long iron grip.
+He fled the country and returned to Zimbabwe on Wednesday, a day after Mugabe's resignation, and made clear he had been part of the operation to unseat Mugabe.

-But critics have questioned whether Mnangagwa -- who is said to have been behind some of Mugabe's most ruthless policies -- is able to bring about reforms and return civil liberties to a people who have been oppressed for so long.
+Critics have questioned whether the new leader -- who is said to have been behind some of Mugabe's most ruthless policies -- is able to bring about reforms and return civil liberties to a people who have been oppressed for so long.

 Mnangagwa served as Mugabe's right-hand man for decades and many Zimbabweans say he represents the status quo.